lpther/SysadminToolkit/README.md

 ## Features ##

-Initial release (0.1.0) features:
+Initial release (0.1.0a) features:

 - CLI Features
 	- Call a command from linux's shell
-	- Command completion (bash style) **not yet functionnal**
+	- Command completion (bash style)
 	- Command conflict handling for cases where a label is entered by multiple plugins
 	- "|" support to redirect a command to another process
-	- "?" shows contextual help **not yet functionnal**
 	- Plugins can use dynamic keywords, with full autocompletion and conflict handling support
-	- Mode based CLI can be created: operator, root or configuration.
-Each mode could have a different set of commands. **not yet functionnal**
-	- All help is based on python docstrings, to ease documentation for your commands
 - Built-in plugins
 	- commandprompt - for debugging and most built-in commands
 	- shellcommand - simple label to shell mapping/help